Ladislau Zilahi

 Ladislau "László" Zilahi (born 24 February 1922 – 22 April 1996) was a Romanian professional football player and manager of Hungarian ethnicity.
 Born in Oradea, Zilahi played in his career for CA Oradea (also known throughout its history as Libertatea, ICO or Progresul), which he won the Romanian national title in 1949, and for Debrecen.
 After retirement Zilahi coached for CA Oradea and FC Bihor Oradea, then known as Crișul Oradea.
 As a manager he reached the Romanian Cup final in 1955 with CA Oradea, by that time known as Progresul.

 International career

-Ladislau Zilahi played for Romania in 3 matches and for Romania B in other 2 matches.
+Zilahi played for Romania in three matches and for Romania B in other two matches.